o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/classes.md

     - '/C/M()'
 ```

-To summarize, if you refer to symbols that are declared at a later point, it is not guaranteed that the emission will be correct.
+If you refer to symbols that are declared at a later point, it's not guaranteed that the emission will be correct.
 Unlike C++, AZSL doesn't support multi-pass compilation and is not able to see symbols declared later.
-In some cases, the problem might not occur if the symbols do not undergo any migration or rename.
-Still, it is not recommended.
-The warning appears as an "undeclared reference to identifier" from DXC.
+In some cases, the problem might not occur if the symbols aren't moved or renamed.
+This warning appears as an "undeclared reference to identifier" from DXC.

 This might also cause a greater risk in lookups, such as in the AZSL code below.
 Picking an unrelated identifier with a mutated name might result in a silent, false-positive build.